What Is Agile Methodology, A Guide For Leaders

 - Deliver customer satisfaction by delivering valuable software continuously

-- Always accept change of requirements matter how early or late in the project
+- Always accept changes in requirements matter how early or late in the project

 - Deliver software that works within a shorter timescale